Liaison Committee on Medical Education (LCME)

 “Accreditation affirms Morehouse School of Medicine’s commitment to excellence and high professional standards in academic medicine.
-We take great pride in the Liaison Committee on Medical Education (LCME) accreditation process and look forward to the continued full accreditation of our MD program”. – Dr. Valerie Montgomery Rice, President
+We take great pride in the Liaison Committee on Medical Education (LCME) accreditation process and look forward to the continued full accreditation of our MD program”. – Dr. Valerie Montgomery Rice, President and Dean

 How will the LCME evaluate changes to the clinical curriculum that resulted from COVID-19?

 The Liaison Committee on Medical Education (LCME) recognizes that COVID-19 has posed many challenges to delivering the planned medical school curriculum.
 Indeed, a great deal of creativity and responsiveness was needed to maintain a safe and effective learning environment for all students at MSM.
 The LCME has articulated how these changes will be reviewed.